iFixit/pulldasher/README.md

 might put only `qa_req 0` on it to say that it doesn't need to be QAed, since it should break tests if there's anything wrong with it.

-When you have CRed a pull, you add a comment to it with `CR :emoji:` in it.
+When you CR a pull, add a comment to it with `CR :emoji:` in it.
 (`emoji` is simply a word or words between colons; we often use GitHub emoji, which follow this format.)
 This comment is considered a _signoff_.
 Pulldasher will update the pull's display to indicate that one of the required CRs is completed.
-Similarly, when you have QAed a pull, you add a comment containing `QA :emoji:`, and the number of QA signoffs will increase.
+Similarly, when you QA a pull, add a comment containing `QA :emoji:`, and the number of QA signoffs will increase.

 ## Magic Features
 There's a couple features which aren't exposed clearly through the UI:

-### Hover Copy
+#### Hover Copy
 If you hover over a pull and type `ctrl-c` (`command-c` on a Mac), the branch name of the pull will be copied to your clipboard.

-### Filter parameters
+#### Filter parameters
 Two query string parameters are available to filter the displayed pulls:

 1. `assigned`: Providing a comma-separated list of usernames to the `assigned`